multiOTP/multiotp/README.md

  * What's new in the releases
  * Change Log of released version
  * Content of the package
+ * Typical tree of a working Linux installation
  * How can I create myself the different versions ?
  * When and how can I use this package ?
  * What is the prefix PIN option ?